 Broward County is home to over 4,100 restaurants and over 120 nightclubs (1/3 of them are Gay or Lesbian oriented).
 Several of

 the nightclubs are located in downtown Fort Lauderdale's Arts & Entertainment district, but most LGBT establishments

-are located in Wilton Manors, the "Gayborhood of South Florida".
+are found in Wilton Manors, the "Gayborhood of South Florida".

 Time for bed, and here is where it gets tricky - there are so many great places

 to stay, from the larger, full service hotels, to the more intimate menís

 guesthouses (over 30 of them).
 Understanding that each resort has a unique